Difference between Enhanced and Standard DBS Checks

 A Standard DBS check furnishes information regarding spent and unspent convictions, cautions, reprimands, and warnings held on the Police National Computer.
 This type of check, also known as criminal record checks, is typically required for positions with higher responsibilities, such as solicitors, barristers or accountants.
 It reveals all cautions, warnings, and reprimands, as well as any previous unspent criminal convictions held on a person’s criminal records in England and Wales and convictions in Scotland and Northern Ireland.

 The occupations that require a Standard DBS check are set out in the Exceptions Order to the Rehabilitation of Offenders Act 1974.
-The cost of a MyVetting online Standard DBS check is priced at £30, comprising an £18 DBS fee and an £11-£6 administrative fee, depending on the number of checks you want to run.
 The Standard DBS check serves as a tool for employers assessing a candidate’s suitability for positions demanding high trust levels or involving work with vulnerable individuals.

 Before initiating a Standard DBS check, employers must confirm the job role’s eligibility for such a check.
 Failure to adhere to the relevant laws and regulations could lead to serious repercussions such as legal liability, issues of discrimination, and damage to reputation.
 More information regarding the eligibility of job positions for a Standard DBS check can be obtained from the UK government website.